Wimbledon: Defending champ Djokovic, first-time Slam semi-finalist Bautista Agut to clash in last 4

 Bautista Agut, 31, booked his first appearance in a Slam last-four at the 27th attempt by seeing off Pella, who had never previously reached a quarter-final at the majors.

 “Novak is the number one in the world and he’s playing really well on grass,” said Bautista Agut, who has a 3-7 record against the Serb.
 However, two of those wins came this year in Doha and Miami.

+“I knew I had a good opportunity to play in the semi-final and I did very well,” added the 23rd seed.

+Both may have been outside the top 20 – the first quarter-final to involve two outside the top 20 since Lukasz Kubot and Jerzy Janowicz in 2013 – but they put on a good show for the Court One spectators.

 With AFP Inputs